 Lack of Humidity

-The lower the humidity of the air outside of the tank, the faster evaporation occurs.
+The lower the humidity of the air outside the tank, the faster evaporation occurs.
 Dry air is further away from saturation, allowing a greater level of evaporation to occur.

-Similarly, if the air is warm, it holds a higher water vapor concentration, leaving more room for water vapor to be stored.
+Similarly, if the air is warm, it holds more water vapor concentration, leaving more room for storing water vapor.
 As you’d expect, evaporation occurs faster in the summer when it’s warm.
-Although, dry conditions are also responsible for fast evaporation, regardless of the season.

 Air Movement

 As described by Sciencing, the speed at which air flows over the water’s surface affects the rate at which evaporation occurs.
 That’s because air movement across the surface carries rising water vapor away.
-It also dries the air, making it easier for the water to evaporate.
-This is likely to occur when aquarium keepers use fans to cool the water surface.

 Moving Water Surface

-Water agitation speeds up evaporation.
-That’s because the ripples created across the water’s surface create a larger surface area, allowing the evaporation process to take place more quickly.
-Air stones and Gyre pumps flow more water across the tank and cause larger amounts of H2O to leave the aquarium.
+Water agitation speeds up evaporation because the ripples across the water’s surface create a larger surface area, allowing the evaporation process to occur more quickly.

 How Much Evaporation Is Normal for A Fish Tank?

-Similarly, a 50-gallon freshwater aquarium loses around a gallon of water each day.
+A 50-gallon freshwater aquarium loses around a gallon of water each day.

 How To Add More Water To A Fish Tank

 Replacing evaporated water involves adding water to the tank.
-However, it’s a bit more complicated than this.

-Simply topping off your aquarium after evaporation can be harmful to your fish.
-That’s because pollutants such as nitrate and phosphate accumulate.
 The water’s alkalinity and pH are also likely to drop.
-As a result, your fish will become stressed and more susceptible to diseases and infections.
+Consequently, the fish will become stressed and more susceptible to diseases and infections.

-- Removes waste
+- Removes waste.

-- Prevents unwelcome growths
+- Prevents unwelcome growth.

-- Helps your filter
+- Helps your filter.

 Manually

-When topping up your tank water, only use pure, demineralized water to prevent harmful chemicals from getting into the tank and changing the conditions too much.
-This can put your fish under too much stress.
-If you don’t have access to pure water, you’ll need to make tap water safe before adding it to your tank.
+When topping up the water, only use pure, demineralized water to prevent harmful chemicals from entering the tank and changing the conditions too much.
+This can put the fish under too much stress.

 Some owners pour purified water straight into the tank through a bucket or jug.
 Unfortunately, this usually leads to sudden changes within the tank, wreaking havoc on the aquarium’s ecosystem.